 The two parties also voted on Friday to pass a motion that demanded NSC head Wu step down, citing the "severe damage to national interests" caused by Ho Jen-chieh (何仁傑), who was recently sentenced for his role in procuring classified documents for China when serving as Wu's aide during his tenure as foreign minister in 2023.

 Taipei District Court in September handed Ho an eight-year-and-two-month prison sentence, while also sentencing three others involved in the espionage case.
-Ho, who remains in detention, told the media outside the Taiwan High Court in October that he had done nothing wrong when attending an appellate hearing and can still appeal the verdict.
+Ho, who remains in detention, told the media outside the Taiwan High Court in October that he had done nothing wrong when attending an appellate hearing.

 Another reason cited by the opposition in demanding Wu's resignation is his repeated refusal to attend legislative committees when requested to do so by lawmakers, which the opposition said amounted to "evading legislative oversight."